danigalindo10/math-magicians/README.md

 - Set up linter > Stylelint, Babel and Eslint.

 ### Run tests
-Open your favourite code editor (Optional VSCode), and type on the terminal the `cd my-app` and `npm start` commands to see the results.
+Open your favourite code editor (Optional VSCode), and type on the terminal the `cd math-magicians` and `npm start` commands to see the results.

 To get a local copy up and running follow these simple example steps.